kenilp7/Meal-Planning-AI-Assistants/README.md

 ## 👥 Contributing

-We welcome contributions!
+Contributions are always welcome!
 To contribute:

 1. Fork the repository.
 2. Create a feature branch.